Commercial Weight-loss Products and Programs

 Individuals using alli® on a regular basis should take a daily multivitamin as there is potential for deficiency in some vitamins.
 One of the advantages of alli® is that its side effects are limited to the gastrointestinal system.
 Common side effects are cramps, gas, stool leakage, oily spotting and gas with discharge that improve with a lower fat diet.

 Utilizing a commercial weight-loss center or program is one of the most popular options for someone affected by obesity.
-Centers often provide various resources such as pre-packaged meals, support and more.
-Centers usually offer a 1,000 to 1,500 calorie-per-day diet plan which can provide quick weight-loss results; however, as weight-loss slows down, it is easy for people to get frustrated and discouraged.
+Commercial weight-loss programs often provide various resources such as pre-packaged meals, support and more.
+Programs usually offer a 1,000 to 1,500 calorie-per-day diet plan which produces weight-loss of about 1-2 pounds per week.
+The slow-down of weight-loss is not unique to these approaches.
+It is true of any weight-loss program because as you begin to weight less, you burn fewer calories.

 Because commercial plans vary greatly, the FTC recommends asking the following questions before engaging in a program: